kamleshchandnani/react-chunkable/examples/README.md

 }

 ```
-`import(/*  webpackMode: "lazy",webpackChunkName: "profile" */ "./pages/profile")` this statement indicates webpack to consider this as a split point and load it in a separate bundle.
+### Magic Comments
 Webpack 2.4.0 introduced one feature called "magic comments".
 Now you can name the chunks corresponding to the modules/components you import.
+`import(/*  webpackMode: "lazy",webpackChunkName: "profile" */ "./pages/profile")` this statement indicates webpack to consider this as a split point and load it in a separate bundle.

-`webpackMode: "lazy"` indicates webpack to lazily load this chunk
+`webpackMode: "lazy"` indicates webpack to lazily load this chunk.
-`webpackChunkName: "profile"` allows you to name your chunk
+`webpackChunkName: "profile"` allows you to name your chunk.
 [More Info on other available options](https://webpack.js.org/api/module-methods/#import-)

 ## Production
 In the project directory, you can run:
 `yarn build`